suhai-yehuza/game-diary/docs/STATISTICAL_DISTRIBUTIONS.md

 # Statistical Distributions for Realistic Data Generation

-This document explains the statistical distribution system used to generate realistic data that mimics real-world patterns in the Game Diary application.
+This document explains the statistical distribution system used to generate realistic data that mimics real-world patterns in the Placeholder application.

 ## Overview